skillrepos/ccode/labs.md

 ![rewind](./images/ccode260.png?raw=true "rewind")

 e.
 This will put you back to the point before you ran the command to remove the validation.

+> ⚠️ **Note:** While the state is set back to the point before the command, the command will likely be populated in Claude.
+Don't press `Enter` on that or you'll remove the validation again.
+Instead, you can just backspace over the command.

+f.
 Open user.js to confirm the validation is back.

 ![restored content](./images/ccode261.png?raw=true "restored content")